spacetelescope/jwst/docs/jwst/stpipe/config_asdf.rst

 Optional Components
 ~~~~~~~~~~~~~~~~~~~

-The ``asdf_library`` and ``history`` blocks are necessary only when the configuration
+The ``asdf_library`` and ``history`` blocks are necessary only when a parameter
 file is to be used as a parameter reference file in CRDS.
-See `Configuration as
+See `Parameter Files
-Reference File`_ below.
+as Reference Files`_ below.

 Completeness
 ~~~~~~~~~~~~

-For any configuration file, it is not necessary to specify all step/pipeline parameters.
+For any parameter file, it is not necessary to specify all step/pipeline parameters.
 Any parameter left unspecified will get, at least, the default value define in the step's code.
 If a parameter is defined without a default value, and the parameter is never assigned a value, an error will be produced when the